MaxKellermann/ferm/README.rst

 Getting started
 ---------------

-The ferm(1) manpage provides extensive documentation about the ferm syntax.
+The ferm(1) man page provides extensive documentation about the ferm syntax.
 To get started, try one of the example files, and modify it for your needs.